The Literary Theme Ontology for Media Annotation and Information Retrieval: Materials and Methods

 The scope of the LTO is the representation of operationally verifiable themes of some significance that can be expected to arise in multiple stories.
 The term \textit{story} is used in the present work to refer to any work of fiction, be it a work of written literature, a film, a television drama, comic, video game plot, and so on.

 Theme identification is a subjective enterprise.
-It is important to understand that the LTO is designed with an understanding that some important themes will fall necessarily outside of its scope on account of their ambiguous or controversial nature.
+The LTO has been designed with an understanding that some important themes will fall necessarily outside of its scope on account of their ambiguous or controversial nature.
 Indeed, people may reasonably disagree because people with different perspectives are liable understand stories differently.
 Instead, the LTO's focus is squarely on themes which are amenable to being defined in precise terms.
 Take the timeless theme ``the desire for vengeance'' (alias ``vengeance'') as an example.
 It is defined as ``A character seeks retribution over a perceived injury or wrong.''.
 The classic science fiction theme ``flying car'' constitutes another example.
 It is defined as ``There is a hypothetical air vehicle that looks like a car.''.
 Both themes are relatively straightforward to identify in stories.
 We minimize this subjective element of story theme identification by insisting on maximally unambiguous definitions.